Alappuzha district: State Highways

 There are eight state highways in Alappuzha district and three of them originates from Alappuzha town.
 State Highway 11 (Kerala) is a state Highway that starts in Kalarcode, Alappuzha and ends in Perunna, Changanassery.
 The road is popularly known as AC road (Alappuzha Changanassery) road and it has 24.2 km length.
-It's an important busy road which connects Alappuzha city with Kottayam district.
+It is an important busy road which connects Alappuzha city with Kottayam district.

 State Highway 40 (Kerala) is an interstate state highway in Alappuzha district which connects with Alappuzha town to Madurai, Tamil Nadu.
-It's the only interstate state highway in Alappuzha district.
+It is the only interstate state highway in Alappuzha district.
 State Highway 66 (Kerala) is a state highway which originates from Alappuzha town and terminates at Thoppumpady, Ernakulam.